mirzanaeembeg/mirzanaeembeg.github.io/README.md

    ```bash
    git clone https://github.com/mirzanaeembeg/mirzanaeembeg.github.io.git
    ```
-2. Serve the site with a local server (required — the shared navbar/footer are loaded with `fetch`, which doesn't work when opening files directly via `file://`):
+2. Open `index.html` in your browser, or use a local server:
    ```bash
    # Using Python
    python -m http.server 8000